blakenerdway/shopping-list/docs/quickstart.md

 $ ./setup.sh
 ```

-2. Data has been downloaded and stored in the MySQL database and the Druid database
+Data has been downloaded and stored in the MySQL database and the Druid database.
+The MySQL database is used as a transactional
+database, good for our front-facing REST API to query for items, and for our pipeline to update items as needed.

+The Druid database is used as an analytics database, good for data queries that would take a while with multiple complex joins.

 ## Exploring the data
 ### MySQL